vusalb/MS-Student-Enrollment-System/README.md

 A dedicated service that will send notifications (e.g., “Enrollment completed successfully”) to students.

-✔ Distributed Tracing

-Using Zipkin to track and monitor requests across all microservices.

 ✔ Message Broker

 For asynchronous communication using Kafka or RabbitMQ.